The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Dicots

 Flowering plants or angiosperms (phylum Magnoliophyta) range from the Cretaceous to recent times.
-Traditionally angiosperms are divided into the monocotyledons and dicotyledons.
+Extant angiosperms are represented by over 300,000 species.
+TraditionallyDicot Blue Forest angiosperms are divided into the monocotyledons and dicotyledons.
 Today angiosperms are divided into the monocots, eudicots, and magnoliids.
 Monocots and eudicots are monophyletic groups.
 Eudicots contain most of the dicots.
 It is useful to known the major differences in stem structure between monocots and dicots (eudicots & magnoliids) when studying both extinct and extant plants.

-Woody dicots possess eustele stems.
-A eustele stem is composed of a central pith surrounded by secondary wood and bark (see picture above).
+Woody dicots possess eustele stems, a central pith surrounded by secondary wood and bark (see picture above).
 The woody stems of arborescent dicots are strong and resistant to buckling.
 Vascular cambium produces secondary xylem to the inside and secondary phloem to the outside.
 Most angiosperms have cell types that are distinctly different in size making up their xylem tissue (wood).
-Vessels are larger diameter water conducting cells.
-Smaller, less numerous, water conducting cells called tracheids along with abundant fibers can also be viewed in cross-section (click on picture to the left).
+Vessel elements are larger diameter water conducting cells.Oak Smaller, less numerous, water conducting cells called tracheids along with abundant fibers can also be viewed in cross-section (click on picture to the left).
+Vessel elements have pits along their sides just like tracheids.
+However, vessel elements also have perforations or holes, which can be at both ends and along their length.
+Vessel elements are joined into long continuous columns to form vessels or pores.
+Vessel elements are thought to be much more efficient at conducting water up the plant than tracheids.
 The rays making up the hardwood of dicots can be from one to 30 cells wide depending upon the species.
 Oak rays can be 30 cells wide and hundreds of cells high, making them visible to the naked eye.
 Rays make up, on average, 17% of the volume of wood in hardwoods (Raven, Evert, & Curtis, 1981, p.
 492).
 The wood of angiosperm dicots is more complex than that of the conifers.
 This complexity can actually make identification easier in some instances.

-The distribution of vessels in cross-section aids in hardwood identification (click on picture to the right).
+HickoryThe distribution of vessels in cross-section aids in hardwood identification (click on picture to the right).
 Three types of vessel distribution are recognized.
 Ring-porous woods are characterized by a row or rows of relatively large earlywood vessel or pores.
 Vessels throughout the rest of the growth ring are much smaller in size.
 Oak, elm, and hickory are typical ring-porous woods.
 Semi-ring-porous wood possesses relatively large early wood pores.
 Pores in the growth ring gradually reduce in size from early to late wood.
 Live oak, tanoak, and walnut are typical semi-ring-porous woods.
 Diffuse porous woods possess vessels of equal size from early to latewood.
 Beech, sycamore, maple, and cherry are diffuse-porous woods (Hoadley, 1990, pp. 99-100).
+The roots of angiosperm dicots are protosteles.
+The absence of a pith can be helpful in identifying fossil wood as a root.

 Monocots